Climate change in Europe: Iceland

 Iceland has a target of becoming carbon neutral by 2040.
 It wants to reduce its greenhouse gas emissions by 40% by the year 2030.

 Ireland

 Italy

 In 2019, Italy became the first country in the world to introduce mandatory lessons about sustainability and climate change.
-The lessons will be taught in all schools, in the ages 6 –19, one hour each week.
+The lessons are taught in all schools, in the ages 6 –19, one hour each week.
 According to the European Investment Bank climate survey from 2020, 70% of Europeans have either switched to a green energy supplier or are prepared to do so.
 This ratio is 82% in Italy.